 So one gate is mandatory.

-If that area is wide enough to accommodate a double gate, turn the single gate into a double gate.
+If that area is wide enough to accommodate a double gate, turn the single gate into a double fence gates.
 One side will remain stationary with the use of a drop rod.

 As a result, only one side is used until the larger opening is required.
 At that point you pull the drop rod and both open.

 That’s it.
-That’s all of the gates you will ever need.
+That’s all of the fence gates you will ever need.

 Now, if you want the convenience factor of not having to walk over to one side of the house if you’re on the other, then add a second single gate.